-The Buerger Center for Advanced Pediatric Care at the Children’s Hospital of Philadelphia Ambulatory Care Center features two major landscape spaces: a 2.6-acre plaza over underground parking, and a 14,000-square foot roof garden.
+The Buerger Center for Advanced Pediatric Care at the Children’s Hospital of Philadelphia Ambulatory Care Center features two major landscape spaces: a 2.6-acre plaza above underground parking, and a 14,000 square foot roof garden.
 The variety of spaces at The Buerger Center for Advanced Pediatric Care, ranging from immersive medicinal gardens to informal lawns, creates a diverse set of experiences that engage the patients, visitors, and staff of the center.
-The highly visible gardens promote well-being through sensory stimuli based on color, sound, tactility and fragrance.
+The highly visible gardens promote well-being through sensory stimuli based on color, sound, tactility, and fragrance.

 The building is designed to provide patients with views of the plaza and roof garden.
 Material and formal elements unify the two spaces providing visual engagement from all vantage points.
 The highly-engineered landscape is scaled for children of all ages and it provides a cheerful and playful experience.